Forged of the old magicks

 The North Way Studio is the daydream of a fae-struck goldsmith hidden away in Washington.
 Woven of ephemeral lore, reclaimed and refined ethical golds, and consciously-sourced jewels, talismans that hearken back to another time unfurl in a tapestry of magics.

 Every piece is carefully created through both modern and traditional techniques, beginning with day-dreams, sketches, and a hoard of natural gemstones.
 After being trained as an apprentice under two incredible master goldsmiths in Wisconsin, I enjoy using a wide-variety of skills to forge my pieces.
 Some creations begin with drawings in my sketchbook and are rendered in CAD with the help of the Casting House back in Chicago.

-Others begin as tiny hand-carved leaves or soldered joints.
+Others begin as tiny hand-carved leaves or plain gold stock.
 Wax carving is one of my favorite techniques to use in creating heirloom jewels.
 Whittling away at a big chunk of wax for hours, working with tiny picks and files until a sparrow or twig emerges is just incredible.
 I like to draw free-hand directly onto the wax, so each piece is organic and unique in its' own sense.
-These waxes are then cast in precious metals through lost-wax casting, bejeweled in natural stones with the mastery of the casting house, engraved, and polished, all with the help of Miss Maple Pecan, Lentil, our not-so little puppy, Chickpea, and our feathered jewel inspectors, Lady Pickle and Empress Eviebean.
+These waxes are then cast in precious metals through lost-wax casting and bejeweled in natural stones with the mastery of the casting house, engraved, and polished, all with the help of Miss Maple Pecan, Lentil, our not-so little puppy, Chickpea, and our feathered jewel inspectors, Lady Pickle and Empress Eviebean.